arashnm80/arashnm80.github.io/handbook/risk.md

 > The three most harmful addictions are heroin, carbohydrates, and a monthly salary.

-> World is fool of lonely people afraid to make the first move.
+> World is full of lonely people afraid to make the first move.

 > I'm not gonna let the fear of striking out keep me from playing the game.